Mangopay/api-docs/page/28_testing-payments.md

 * CSC: 123

 ## Masterpass
-Choose « Masterpass » from the list and then:
+Choose "Masterpass" from the list and then:
 * Login : joe.test@email.com
 * Password : abc123
 * Pet name : fido